fastify/middie/README.md

 To use this module with TypeScript, make sure to install `@types/connect`.

-## Middlewares alternatives
+## Middleware alternatives

-Fastify offers some alternatives to the most commonly used middlewares, following, you can find a list.
+Fastify offers some alternatives to the most commonly used Express middleware:

 | Express Middleware | Fastify Plugin |
 | ------------- |---------------|